scilari/spatialsearch/README.md

 to build on: the incremental spatial search allows very flexible queries where e.g. the search state is manipulated on the fly (e.g. filter elements and prune nodes in the queues)
 * Currently only quadtree is implemented as a concrete and well-optimized class (QuadTree)
-* R-tree implemented as a proof-of-concept
+* R-tree implemented as a proof-of-concept (RTree)
 * Work in progress

 ## Usage